Spinal Cord Stimulator Implant: Risks & Side Effects

 If you’ve had one or more surgeries on your spine in the past, it can make the spinal cord stimulator procedure a bit more complex.
 Previous operations can create scar tissue, which may make it more challenging for your doctor to place the electrical leads in the precise location needed for optimal pain relief.
 However, having a history of spinal surgery is very common among candidates for spinal cord stimulation.
 An experienced specialist will know how to work with these challenges.
 They may use advanced imaging techniques during the procedure to guide the leads accurately, ensuring the best possible placement despite any existing scar tissue from your earlier treatments.

-Your Age and Lifestyle
+How Age and Lifestyle Affect Your Outcome

 While there isn’t a strict age limit for getting a spinal cord stimulator, your age and activity level are important considerations.
 For older adults, factors like bone density can affect how securely the device is anchored.
 On the other end of the spectrum, a highly active or physically demanding lifestyle could increase the chances of the leads moving out of place over time.
 The goal of a spinal cord stimulator is to help you regain function and enjoy your daily activities with less discomfort.
 Your doctor will discuss your lifestyle and activity goals to set realistic expectations and provide guidance on how to protect the device while still living a full life.

-Medications and Opioid Use
+Current Medications and Opioid History

 The medications you take are another important factor.
 Blood thinners, for instance, must be carefully managed around the time of surgery to reduce the risk of bleeding.
 It’s also important to discuss any history of long-term opioid use with your doctor.
 Many people seek out spinal cord stimulation as a way to reduce their reliance on pain medication, and studies show it can be very effective for this purpose.
 A history of opioid use doesn’t disqualify you; in fact, it may make you a strong candidate.
 Your doctor will consider this as part of your overall pain management strategy, helping you find a more sustainable path to relief.